 Will I receive a shipping notice?

 All orders placed online will receive UPS tracking numbers upon shipping.
 Please contact us after checking your spam/junk folder if you do not receive a shipping confirmation email.
 We suggest regularly checking on the status of your package to ensure it’s timely arrival.

 How will my beef arrive?

 Your beef should arrive frozen, but thawing can occur on small orders that do not fill our custom boxes, when shipments are delayed or in hot temperatures.
 All meat should arrive “cool to the touch” or at refrigerator temperature.

 Immediately place beef in freezer upon opening and perishable beef sticks and summer sausages in the refrigerator.

 Our jerky is USDA shelf-stable and does not need to be shipped on dry ice or placed in a refrigerator, but we recommend refrigerating any uneaten portion once opened.

 What do I do if something is wrong with my shipment?

 We delight in making it right and understand that things beyond our control such as shipping delays, lost packages and damaged packaging can occur.
 If something isn’t right please call / text Elisabeth immediately, 210-380-4594, (leave a message if I’m unavailable to take the call).

-***DRY ICE*** In the event that the dry ice isn’t not fully sublimated upon opening the package, do not touch with bare hands.
-Use gloves simply move the box with dry ice to a ventilated area to allow it to fully sublimate.
+***DRY ICE*** In the event that the dry ice isn’t not fully sublimated upon opening the package, do not touch with bare hands!
+Using gloves, simply move the box with dry ice to a ventilated area to allow it to fully sublimate.